 For short-stay trips (less than 72 hours) it may be better to stick to a home-time schedule.
 When staying longer, try to adapt to the schedule at the destination.
 Outdoor light exposure and gentle exercise may speed the adjustment.

-Short-acting sleeping pills may be helpful in assisting the adjustment of sleeping but should be used only in accordance with medical advice (see your doctor).
+Medications (such as short-acting sleeping pills, Melatonin) may be helpful in assisting the adjustment of sleeping but should be used only in accordance with medical advice (see your doctor).

 (Please read the Disclaimer before using the ABC Guide to Travel Health).